 |Family Resources||Victim Resources|

-The thought of going to jail is a scary and stressfull thought, not only for whoever goes to jail, but also their family and friends.
-This guide is designed to give you advice and information you need to make helping someone get out of jail less stressfull.
+The thought of going to jail is a scary and stressful thought, not only for whoever goes to jail, but also their family and friends.
+This guide is designed to give you advice and information you need to make helping someone get out of jail less stressful.
 If you have specific questions, feel free to ask them, and any comments or feedback that might be a benefit to others would be welcome.